35 Amazing AIP Avocado Recipes

 Ingredients: avocados, vanilla extract, honey, carob powder, sea salt.

 Just about everyone I know loves a good chocolate pudding, including the younger ones, and using avocado in this pudding means it is much healthier than store-bought!
 With all the healthy fats in avocado it is a great ingredient for boosting your energy levels and it also makes for a smooth and creamy pudding texture.
-This AIP dish is completely dairy and egg free.

 – Fed and Fulfilled